FAQs

 No. However, applicants are welcome to reapply to the program for a future term once additional steps have been taken to strengthen their application.
 If you are interested in reapplying, please contact the SSP admissions staff to discuss the appropriate course of action.

-Those wishing to reapply must submit a new application and new application materials.
+Applicants looking to reapply must submit a new application and new corresponding materials.
 Materials from a prior application such as letters of recommendation, transcripts, and statements of purpose cannot be rolled over to a new application.

-Official test scores that were previously sent to the Graduate School of Arts & Sciences and have not expired can be re-used.
-(GRE scores are valid for 5 years from the date of the test.
+Official test scores that were previously sent to the Graduate School of Arts & Sciences and have not expired can be reused. (e.g., GRE scores are valid for 5 years from the date of the test.
 TOEFL and IELTS scores are valid for 2 years from the date of the test.)
 If you have retaken any of these tests since your previous application, be sure to request the testing agency to send the new official scores to Georgetown.

 How are merit-based scholarships awarded?
 What are the amounts?

-We holistically review each applicant not only for admissions, but also for scholarship consideration.
-We allocate all of our scholarship funds at the time of admissions, and students can be awarded percentages ranging from 12.5% to 75% of tuition.
-As best we can, we try to spread our scholarship dollars across as many students as possible!
-In recent years, about 30% of each incoming class received an SSP scholarship.
+We holistically review each applicant not only for admissions, but also for merit scholarship consideration.
+We allocate all of our merit scholarship funds at the time of admissions, and student award amounts vary depending on the quality of the application.
+SSP strives to support as many students as we can and in turn distribute our scholarships accordingly.

 How can I be considered for merit-based scholarships if I was not awarded funding at the time of admission?
 Or, I was awarded funding but would like to be considered for more; what can I do?

-We encourage any students with questions about their decision and/or merit-based scholarships to reach out to our admissions team.
+Students with questions about their- admission decision and/or merit-based scholarship eligibility are encouraged to reach out to our admissions team.
 The more information you are comfortable providing, the more we can try to provide support based on your situation and merit.
-You may fill out this form to request a merit award appeal and Robert Pinn will be in touch with you to schedule a follow-up conversation.
+Those looking to appeal for additional or newly awarded merit aid must fill out this form and the SSP admissions team will be in touch with you to schedule a follow-up conversation.

 How do I pay for graduate school?!